compact multifunctional table top annealing oven

 A dry running diaphragm pump that provides the necessary vacuum (down to 5 mbar) is sold along with the oven on request.

-Applications of the AO 600 are thermal treatment processes such as rapid thermal annealing (RTA) of semiconductor samples, forming of electrical contacts and investigation of intermixing and temperature stability effects in semiconductors.
+Typical applications of the AO 600 are thermal treatment processes such as rapid thermal annealing (RTA) of semiconductor samples, forming of electrical contacts and investigation of intermixing and temperature stability effects in semiconductors.

 The built-in micro controller sets power and thus temperature of the heater plate, as well as it switches the gas supply and the external vacuum pump.
 All functions needed for operation of the oven are visualized and can be set on the touch screen display on top of the box.